Anna May Wong: Late 1930s and further work in films

 In October 1937, the press carried rumors that Wong had plans to marry her male co-star in this film, childhood friend and Korean-American actor Philip Ahn.
 Wong replied, "It would be like marrying my brother."

 Bosley Crowther was not so kind to Dangerous to Know (1938), which he called a "second-rate melodrama, hardly worthy of the talents of its generally capable cast".
 In King of Chinatown, Wong played a surgeon who sacrifices a high-paying promotion in order to devote her energies to helping the Chinese fight the Japanese invasion.
 The New York Times Frank Nugent gave the film a negative review.
 Though he commented positively on its advocacy of the Chinese in their fight against Japan, he wrote, "...
 Paramount should have spared us and its cast ... the necessity of being bothered with such folderol".

 Paramount also employed Wong as a tutor to other actors, such as Dorothy Lamour in her role as a Eurasian in Disputed Passage.
 Wong performed on radio several times, including a 1939 role as "Peony" in Pearl Buck's The Patriot on Orson Welles' The Campbell Playhouse.
 Wong's cabaret act, which included songs in Cantonese, French, English, German, Danish, Swedish, and other languages, took her from the U.S. to Europe and Australia through the 1930s and 1940s.

 In 1938, after she auctioned off her movie costumes and donated the money to Chinese aid, the Chinese Benevolent Association of California honored Wong for her work in support of Chinese refugees.
 The proceeds from the preface that she wrote in 1942 to a cookbook entitled New Chinese Recipes, one of the first Chinese cookbooks, were also dedicated to United China Relief.
-Between 1939 and 1942, she made few films, instead engaging in events and appearances in support of the Chinese struggle against Japan.

 Being sick of the negative typecasting that had enveloped her throughout her American career, Wong visited Australia for more than three months in 1939.
-There she was the star attraction in a vaudeville show entitled 'Highlights from Hollywood' at the Tivoli Theatre in Melbourne.
+There she was the star attraction in a vaudeville show entitled 'Highlights from Hollywood' at the Tivoli Theatre, Melbourne.
+Following Island of Lost Men (1939), Wong's contract at Paramount was not renewed.

-Later years and 1945 film success
+On July 25, 1940, Wong's sister Mary committed suicide by hanging herself in California.